When you want to start adding animation and interactions to your scene, it's time to understand States, Events, and Actions.

 👉 Next Steps

-Ok, you now have a new state, but when you enter Play Mode ("Play" icon), nothing happens.
-That's when Events come into play.
+You have a new state, but when you enter Play Mode ("Play" icon), nothing happens.
+That's when Events and Transition Actions come into play.